shedskin/shedskin/docs/documentation.rst

 Introduction
 ------------

 Shed Skin is an experimental Python-to-C++ compiler designed to speed up the execution of computation-intensive Python programs.
 It converts programs written in a restricted subset of Python to C++.
-The C++ code can be compiled to executable code, which can be run either as a standalone program or as an extension module that is imported from a regular Python program.
+The C++ code can be compiled to executable code, which can be run either as a standalone program or as an extension module that can be imported and used in larger Python programs.

 Shed Skin uses type inference techniques to determine the implicit types used in a Python program, in order to generate the explicit type declarations needed in a C++ version.
 Because C++ is statically typed, Shed Skin requires Python code to be written such that all variables are (implicitly!) statically typed.